Jakkiexplore/barely-reacting/README.md

 # barely-reacting

 ### Challenge title
+* React Challenge: React Portfolio

 ## Description
+* In this project I was tasked with creating a portfolio using react.

 ## User Story
 * AS AN employer looking for candidates with experience building single-page applications